unleftie/ansible-role-docker/README.md

 > Upgradability notice: When upgrading from old version of this role, be aware that some files may be lost.

-To deploy the Docker on hosts, add the Datadog role to your playbook.
-Below are some sample playbooks to assist you with using the Docker Ansible role.

 ```yml
 - name: Sample 1
   hosts: all